A primal-dual price-optimization method for computing equilibrium prices in mean-field games models: Numerical experiments

 Additionally, we use a realization of a Wiener process $W_t$ as a supply function; that is, $Q(t)=W_t(o)$ for some realization $o$.
 The purpose of such choice for $Q$ is to show that our numerical method handles non-smooth supply functions, which are covered by the theory.
 Indeed, realizations of Wiener processes are H\"{o}lder continuous but not differentiable with probability one, and Theorem~\ref{thm:min_existence} asserts that there should exist an equilibrium price $\omega^*$ such that $\omega^*+c_0 Q \in C^1([0,T])$.
 Hence, we should recover an $\omega^*$ that has the same regularity as $Q$; that is, H\"{o}lder continuous and non-differentiable.

 Figure~\ref{fig:case2} illustrates the results in this case.
 In particular, Figure~\ref{subfig:case2_w} presents the evolution of the price $\omega(t)$ over time.
-As before, the solid blue curve corresponds to the numerically optimized price, while the dashed green curve represents the analytic solution.
+As before, the green solid curve corresponds to the numerically optimized price, while the black dashed curve represents the analytic solution.

 The jagged nature of both curves reflects the non-smoothness of the supply function.
-Despite the non-smoothness, the numerical and analytical curves align closely with an $l_\infty$ error of $5.65\times10^{-3}$, indicating that our method is robust under non-smooth supply inputs and is aligned with the theoretical predictions.
+Despite the non-smoothness, the numerical and analytic curves align closely with an $l_\infty$ error of $1.33\times10^{-3}$, indicating that our method is robust under non-smooth supply inputs and is aligned with the theoretical predictions.
+Additionally, the combination curve $\omega+c_0 Q$ (blue, dotted) appears to be smooth as predicted by the theory.

 In Figure~\ref{subfig:case2_z}, a sample of 10 agents starts from evenly spaced positions.
-The consistency between the numerical and analytic solutions is reflected in the $l_\infty$ error of $8.33\times10^{-4}$.
+The consistency between the numerical and analytic solutions is reflected in the $l_\infty$ error of $2.32\times10^{-4}$.